The 13 Best Small Breed Dog Foods in 2023

 • Form: Dry Food

-If you want to stop feeding your meat-loving dog hidden fillers and refined grains, this offering from Taste Of The Wild is an excellent choice.
+If you want to stop feeding your meat-loving dog hidden fillers and refined grains, this Taste Of The Wild offering is an excellent choice.
 Venison, along with lamb meal, garbanzo meal, duck meal, and peas, comes in small kibble form, making them easier to eat and digest for small-breed dogs.

-Free from artificial flavoring and packed with high-quality ingredients, this specifically for small breed food provides well-rounded nutrition for your mighty mite.
+Free from artificial flavoring and packed with high-quality ingredients, this specifically for small-breed food provides well-rounded nutrition for your mighty mite.
 It includes omega-3 and omega-6 fatty acids and probiotics for skin, coat, and gut health.

+#2.
 Wellness Small Breed Complete Health Puppy Turkey Dog Food

 Ratings: